 The ball is made from cork strips and tightly wound string.
 It has to weigh between 5.5 and 5.75 ounces for men’s cricket and weighs a little less for the women’s game.
 Balls made in different countries usually have slightly different characteristics in terms of bounce and swing.

 Cricket bats must be wooden.
 No aluminum bats are allowed at the professional level.
 The bat is made out of willow.
 The maximum length of a bat is 38 inches.

-The maximum width of the face of the bat is allowed to be is 4.25 inches.
+The face of the bat is allowed to be a maximum width of 4.25 inches.

-The jockstrap is used to protect a player’s genital area.
+The jockstrap is used to protect a player’s groin area.
 This is particularly of concern when a player is batting or fielding very close to the batter.

-A helmet is worn by all batspeople as well as some fielders close to the pitch.
+A helmet is worn by all batters as well as some fielders close to the pitch.
 This is a protective piece of equipment to protect the head from an impact with the ball.
-Fast bowlers can bowl at 90-plus mph so this is necessary to avoid serious injury or even death.
+Fast bowlers can bowl at 90-plus mph, so this is necessary to avoid serious injury or even death.

-Leg pads are a protective piece of equipment for batspeople.
+Leg pads are a protective piece of equipment for batters.
 They protect the knee and the shins from impact with the ball.

-Gloves are worn by batspeople and wicketkeepers.
-Gloves worn by batspeople are protective equipment with extra padding around the fingers to avoid broken bones.
-Wicketkeepers also were gloves that have webbing between the fingers and thumb to make it easier to catch balls behind the batspeople.
+Gloves are worn by batters and wicketkeepers.
+Gloves worn by batters are protective equipment with extra padding around the fingers to avoid broken bones.
+Wicketkeepers also wear gloves that have webbing between the fingers and thumb to make it easier to catch balls behind the batters.